awalker88/auto-bots/README.md

 # auto-ts

-AutoTS is an easy-to-use time series forecasting model that does all the model selection work for you
+AutoTS is an easy-to-use time series forecasting model that does all the model selection work for you.

 # Installation